 Remote Patient Monitoring (RPM) | CPT codes

-RPM is covered for Medicare Part B patients with a small co-pay.
+RPM is covered for patients with a small co-pay.
 This monthly program offers patients personalized care plans, continuous care team engagement, and informed condition management.

 Remote monitoring CPT codes correspond to an exact activity, whether that be device setup or providing care services.
 The codes reflect different rates, each with its own restrictions.

-- CPT code 99453 (device setup): This can be claimed only once per device, and it cannot be billed more than once per month per patient.
+- Device set-up: CPT code 99453 ($21.71 on avg.) can be claimed only once per device, and it cannot be billed more than once per month per patient.
 For example, if a patient receives two devices within the same calendar month, only one device can be billed for in that timeframe.
 The second device would be billable in the subsequent month.

 It is important to note: CPT code 99454 (device use) can be billed every 30 days while codes 99457 and 99458 (program time) are calendar month codes.
 Aligning claims submissions for these codes is recommended.